aws-amplify/docs/docs/lib/analytics/fragments/native_common/getting-started/common.md

 ## View Analytics console

 From the terminal run the following command.
-Navigate to the Analytics tab, and then choose View in Pinpoint.

 ```console
 amplify console analytics